yy112/earthquake-risk/README.md

 3. `R` package `mvecr`

   We have written an R package `mvecr` ("multivariate error components estimation in R") for the main estimation functions to replicate the analysis in the paper.
-Descriptions of the functions can be found in the manual `mvecr.0.3.0.pdf`.
-To install this package, download the source file for R package `mvecr` (`mvecr_0.3.0.tar.gz`) from https://github.com/yy112/earthquake-risk and choose "Install packages from Package Archive File (.zip; .tar.gz)" in R. A manual of this package is also included in this repository, which is more detailed about the types of inputs and outputs of each function in this package.
+To install this package, download the source file for R package `mvecr` (`mvecr_0.3.0.tar.gz`) from https://github.com/yy112/earthquake-risk and choose "Install packages from Package Archive File (.zip; .tar.gz)" in `R`.
+A manual of this package (`mvecr_manual.pdf`) is also included in this repository, which is more detailed about the inputs and outputs of each function in this package.
 A subsample of the `individual_data` dataset is included in this package to be used in examples.

   Detailed installation instructions as well as code used to replicate tables and figures of the paper, can be found in `replication_instructions.Rmd` or `replication_instructions.pdf`.